Getting his opportunity: Family, friends celebrate Thibodaux native being drafted into NFL

 The draft process was a long one for Robertson.
 Now that it is over, he said he is ready to move on to the future.

-“At the end of the day, I got the opportunity that I needed,” Robertson said.
-“I'm going to a great organization and I'm around a great group of guys.
-There's no more excuses.
+"At the end of the day, I got the opportunity that I needed," Robertson said.
+"I’m going to a great organization and I’m around a great group of guys.
+There’s no more excuses.
 No rumors about competition or my size.
-It's just dog versus dog.
-That's what I always wanted.”
+It’s just stars versus stars.
+That’s what I always wanted."